magore/hp85disk/README.md

 ___

-## Important notes about SD Card requirments for the emulator
+## Important notes about SD Card requirements for the emulator

 ### Removing the SD Card from the emulator
   * **ALWAYS POWER OFF THE EMULATOR BEFORE REMOVING -or - INSERTING THE SD CARD**